Magicspell/isperia/README.md

 ### Information on if the Graph is Bipartite
 Whether the graph is bipartite is shown in the top left corner.
 ### Eigenvalue and Eigenvector Information

+## Technical
+### Language
+Isperia is written in C++, with minimal dependencies.
+It is compiled to machine code to be used as an application, but also WebAssembly to be used on a website.
+### Graphics
+Isperia uses the Raylib library for a simpler access to graphics.
+It also allows for easy cross-platform graphics, like compiling to both machine code and WebAssembly.
+### UI System
+Isperia uses its own UI system, where each UI object has coordinates and dimensions as percentages of their parent's coordinates and dimensions.
+Then, when the screen needs to be drawn, the pixel values of these numbers are passed down throught the objects.
+This allows for easy resizability.